Axinom/Toolkit/Resources/Documentation/index.md

 Axinom Toolkit provides helper methods for wrapping data in encrypted and signed envelopes, either in XML or JOSE format.
 The envelope is encrypted for a specific recipient (identified by X.509 certificate) and signed by a specific author (also identified by X.509 certificate).
 You can use this for general-purpose secure data exchange.

-Secure messaging is provided for .NET Framework only.
+XML secure messaging is provided for .NET Framework only.
+JOSE secure messaging is universal.
 The JOSE messaging support is in the Axinom.Toolkit.Jose NuGet package, as it depends on an external library for the JOSE serialization support.

 XML messaging example code: